Dispensation of the fulness of times

 In Christianity, the dispensation (or administration) of the fulness of times is thought to be a world order or administration in which the heavens and the earth are under the political and/or spiritual government of Jesus.
 The phrase is derived from a passage in Ephesians 1:10 (KJV), which reads: "That in the dispensation of the fulness of times he might gather together in one all things in Christ, both which are in heaven, and which are on earth; even in him."

 History

-The term "fulness of times" was designated as a specific period by a variety of theologians and pastors in the nineteenth century and early twentieth century.
+The term “fulness of times” was designated as a specific period in the latter days by a variety of theologians, pastors and writers in the 19th and early 20th centuries.
 Jonathan Edwards equated the term with the eternal state.
-Charles Taze Russell (1852–1916) considered the fulness of times to consist of the millennial age as well as the "ages to come".
-George Soltau, a dispensationalist, placed the "dispensation of the fulness of times" after the millennial age.
+Charles Taze Russell (1852–1916) considered the fulness of times to consist of the millennial age as well as the “ages to come”.
+George Soltau, a dispensationalist, placed the “dispensation of the fulness of times” after the millennial age.
+And Joseph Smith, founder of the Church of Jesus Christ of Latter-day Saints, placed its beginning in 1830, with the Restoration of the Gospel of antiquity.